 Working together is something we’re committed to at World T.E.A.M.
-Sports, and we want to help ensure disabled athletes have the necessary resources to lead active, exceptional lives.
-Learn more about disabled athletes and outdoor sporting events and organizations through these helpful links (note that our linking does not imply endorsement).
+Sports, and we want to help ensure adaptive athletes who have been injured or disabled have the necessary resources to lead active, exceptional lives.
+Learn more about adaptive athletes and outdoor sporting events and organizations through these helpful links (note that our linking does not imply endorsement).

 Abilities, Inc.: Long Island, NY: Abilities, Inc. helps people with disabilities achieve their potential through work they enjoy.
 For over fifty-eight years we have trained people with disabilities in the skills they need to compete for and get satisfying jobs.